 And since this website is dedicated to the land AND the people north of 60, it should feature more than just pretty pictures of the landscape.
-That's why there is also a separate tab with links to YouTube, Canada's National Film Board or elsewhere.
-If you know of a link that is missing under the tab "Canada’s Inuit & First Nations", please send me an email to Carsten[a/t]northof60.de.
+That's why there is also a separate tab with links to YouTube, Canada's National Film Board or elsewhere (If the video does not run smoothly, try lowering the resolution in the video settings).
+And if you know of a link that is missing under the tab "Canada’s Inuit & First Nations", please send me an email to admin[a/t]northof60.de.

 A right click on any picture of this page (followed by "display picture") will bring it up full size.